-The two step process described here allows for a total of 12 months for timely filing – not 12 months for step one and 12 months for step two.
-If an appeal is submitted after the time frame has expired, Oxford will uphold the denial.
+The two-step process described here allows for a total of 12 months for timely filing – not 12 months for step one and 12 months for step two.
+If an appeal is submitted after the time frame has expired, Oxford upholds the denial.

-- Step One – Reconsideration Level: The request must include the Single Claim Paper Reconsideration Form located > Submit a Claim Reconsideration and all supporting documentation.
-If after reconsideration we do not overturn our decision, the EOB or response letter will include next level rights and where to submit a request for further review.
+> Step One – Reconsideration Level: The request must include the Claim Reconsideration Form located on UHCprovider.com/claims > Submit a Claim Reconsideration and all supporting documentation.
+If after reconsideration, we do not overturn our decision, the EOB or response letter includes next-level rights and where to submit a request for further review.

-- Step Two – Appeal Level: Participating care provider and practitioner appeals must be submitted in writing within the same 12 month time frame, as stated above.
-The appeal must include all relevant documentation including a letter requesting a formal appeal and a Participating Provider Review Request Form.
+> Step Two – Appeal Level: Participating care provider and practitioner appeals must be submitted in writing within the same 12 month time frame.
+The appeal must include all relevant documentation, including a letter requesting a formal appeal and a Participating Provider Review Request Form.
 If the appeal does not result in an overturned decision, the care provider must review their contract for further dispute resolution steps.

-1. First Level: The first level appeal is made through Oxford’s internal appeal process.
+> First Level: The first-level appeal is made through Oxford’s internal appeal process.
 A written request for appeal must be submitted by the Health Care Provider Application to Appeal a Claims Determination Form created by the NJ Department of Banking and Insurance.
 This appeal must be submitted within 90 days of the date on Oxford’s initial determination notice to:

 P.O.
 Box 29136